Icinga/icinga2/doc/7-migrating-from-icinga-1x.md

 The Icinga 2 configuration format introduces plenty of behavioral changes.
 In order to ease migration from Icinga 1.x,
-Icinga 2 ships its own config conversion script.
+Icinga 2 ships its own config migration script.

-### Configuration Conversion Script
+### Configuration Migration Script

-Due to the complexity of the Icinga 1.x configuration format the conversion script might not currently work for all use cases.
+Due to the complexity of the Icinga 1.x configuration format the migration script might not currently work for all use cases.

-The config conversion script provides support for basic Icinga 1.x configuration format conversion to native Icinga 2 configuration syntax.
+The config migration script provides support for basic Icinga 1.x configuration format migration to native Icinga 2 configuration syntax.

-The conversion script tries to preserve your existing template structure and adds new templates where appropriate.
+The migration script tries to preserve your existing template structure and adds new templates where appropriate.
 However, the original file structure is not preserved.

-The conversion script uses templates from the Icinga Template Library where possible.
+The migration script uses templates from the Icinga Template Library where possible.

 > **Note**